Module IV: AEP Group Training

 Learn to create an atmosphere of safety and challenge in a group.

 The Training: Working with groups is both an art and a science.
-This workshop combines techniques drawn from Gestalt, existential, psychodynamic, body-oriented and systems approaches to group.
+This workshop combines techniques inspired by Gestalt, existential, psychodynamic, body-oriented and systems approaches to group.
+We will also add some interventions of our own.
 Group members observe and experience groups and practice leading the group in a safe learning environment.

 Group Therapy is a largely untapped resource for private practice building.
 It is more cost effective for clients and highly effective as a modality for therapy - if you have the training and experience needed to keep groups going.

 This class is both didactic and experiential.
 You will learn about the principles of group therapy, watch videos and live demonstrations, do exercises designed to increase your skill level, and get an opportunity to co-lead the group.